-CASA is announcing that the new online aviation Medical Records System (MRS) will be released on March 21, 2016.
-From this date all aviation medicals will need to be completed by both Aviation Reference Number (ARN) holders and Examiners using the new MRS system.
-CASA cannot accept any application for a medical certificate created in the current MRS after the 16 March 2016.
-Any applications not submitted to CASA by this date will need to be re-entered in the new MRS and submitted for assessment.
+CASA released its new online aviation Medical Records System (MRS) on March 21, 2016.
+From this date all aviation medicals need to be completed by both Aviation Reference Number (ARN) holders and Examiners using the new MRS system

 A training portal has been developed for any CO wishing to practice entering a report at https://mrstraining.casa.gov.au/Examiner and an ophthalmologist user manual can be downloaded here.

 Credentialed optometrists should continue using their old 4 digit OAA number in all communications with CASA, including online MRS examinations.
 Your old OAA number will now become your CASA CO number.